 The driveway approach or apron is the area within the public right-of-way which is the area typically between public sidewalk and street curb or edge.
 For driveways with no public sidewalk, the public right-of-way is approximately 60’-66’ or 30’-33’ measured from center line of the roadway towards a home.
 The “infrastructure” within a public right-of-way includes public sidewalk along the driveway, the driveway approach or apron (asphalt or concrete or pavers), and the curb over driveway (depressed or mountable).

 City Code Section 93.255 requires property owners to maintain all three items of the “infrastructure”, as noted above.
 The Code requires the infrastructure to be in good repair, free from obstructions and openings, clear of snow and ice, and in a safe condition for pedestrian and vehicular travel.
 Please see photo, bottom right, for a finished newly constructed driveway approach performed by the property owner.

 For more information on driveway approach maintenance, please contact the Streets Foreman, Randy Abbott, at 847.926.1147 during normal business hours.

 Residents may park on streets except between the hours of 2:00 a.m. and 6:00 a.m., from December 1 through March 31.
 However, to permit City plows to most effectively clear City streets, it is recommended that residents avoid parking on the street during any significant snowfall until after the department has completed its snow removal operations.

 CITIES RESPONSE TO SNOW PLOWING

 The City maintains contact with both a local weather forecasting service and a modem-accessed weather radar system.
-This combination forewarns the department of storms so that employees can be either on-site or prepared to respond before the storm arrives.
-Public safety personnel work closely with the Public Works Department to identify specific salting needs.
+This combination forewarns the department of storms so employees can be on-site and prepared to respond before the storm arrives.
+Public safety personnel work closely with the Public Works Department to identify specific plowing and salting needs.